Split My Fare vs Trainline - The Best Site to Book Tickets with?

-Comparing Prices on Trainline vs. Split My Fare
+Comparing Prices on Trainline vs Split My Fare

 A big reason we tend to be cheaper is that they charge a booking fee of £1.50 on most journeys, regardless of whether a saving has been made or not for your chosen date.
-Similarly, when we compared the prices of 10 popular journeys leaving at the same time, Split My Fare was cheaper than the Trainline on all 10.
+Similarly, when we compared the prices of 10 popular journeys leaving at the same time, Split My Fare provided cheaper tickets than the Trainline on all 10.

 Trains departing after 13:00 on 14/09/2021

-1. They have a mobile app that passengers can use to speed the ticket buying process.
+1. They have a mobile app that passengers can use to speed up the ticket buying process.
 You can also store your tickets on the app, so they're readily available when you arrive at the station.
 However, you can only search for split tickets via their mobile app, not on their website.

 2. Unlike most retailers, they sell season tickets for regular travellers to all stations on the national line.
 With their season ticket calculator, you can work out whether to buy a weekly, monthly, or annual season ticket.